Black Scientists Who Made History

 Soon after Carver died on January 5, 1943, at the age of 78, Franklin D Roosevelt signed legislation for a monument to be built in Diamond, Missouri in Carver’s honor.
 Carver is the African American scientist to have a national monument dedicated to him.

 Born in Montgomery Alabama on April 11, 1899, Percy Julian was not allowed to attend any of the high schools in his area.
 But that did not stop him from pursuing higher education and ultimately earning a doctoral degree in chemistry.

 Julian enrolled in DePauw University in Greencastle, Indiana where he also took high-school level classes in the evening to catch up to his peers.
 He graduated first in his class with Phi Beta Kappa honors.

 After teaching chemistry at Fisk University, he got a scholarship and graduated from Harvard University with a master’s degree.
-He was not allowed to earn a doctorate at Harvard because of his race, so he taught at various Black colleges before finally getting his Ph.D. at the University of Vienna, in Austria, in 1931.
+He was not allowed to earn a doctorate at Harvard because of his race, according to Black History in America, so he taught at various Black colleges before finally getting his Ph.D. at the University of Vienna, in Austria, in 1931.

 Becoming a Renowned Chemist

 With his doctoral degree in hand, he returned to DePauw University to continue researching.
 In 1935, he received acclaim for inventing a drug treatment for glaucoma: a group of conditions that causes blindness.

 Despite his success, the DePauw University administration refused to make him a full-time professor on account of his race.
 Tired of the discrimination, Julian looked for employment elsewhere.
 After multiple rejections, he got a job as a lab director at Glidden Company.